I get around.

 Flywheel is another “managed WordPress host” that, on the surface, might look like WPEngine, but operates quite differently.
 For starters, Flywheel offers free site migrations, which is a big bonus for users not wanting the hassle (really, who wants the hassle?).
-Their entry-level account (Tiny Plan for $15/mo) comes in at 50% less than WPEngines basic account ($30).
+Their entry-level account (Tiny Plan for $13/mo) comes in at half the cost of WPEngine’s basic account ($25).

 The Flywheel interface is, well, FLY.
 The top Flywheel feature is the ability to create accounts for clients and seamlessly transition billing.
 Check it: